Villanova-AI/villanova_developers/docs/villanova10/tutorials/getting-started/arm-install.md

 minikube start --cpus=4 --memory=8G --profile=k8s-126 --driver=qemu --network=socket_vmnet --addons=ingress,default-storageclass,storage-provisioner --kubernetes-version=v1.26.9
 ```

-> Using a profile is an easy way to switch between different versions of Kubernetes or different Entando projects.
+> Using a profile is an easy way to switch between different versions of Kubernetes or different Villanova projects.

 Once completed, `minikube profile list` should return a table similar to this:
 ``` sh